And yet, as a society we still have a long way to go. A long, long way.

 This anthology delves into a lot of sensitive ideas that are not often discussed in more mainstream birth communities, although there are certainly individuals and groups out there that are working in these areas.

 For example, many sections discuss the idea of white privilege with regards to birth, although those aren’t the exact words used.
 But there are discussions about how birth is experienced by racial minorities, and how marginalized groups have less options and less choice, and often face a certain amount of judgment simply for who they are.
-In addition, these people must sometimes deal with more affluent birth workers–because birth work often tends to draw in white, wealthier women–and the stigma of being “saved.”
+In addition, these people must sometimes deal with more affluent birth workers–because birth work often tends to draw in white, wealthier women–and the stigma of being “saved.”“Ultimately the anthology is conceived as a platform through which to honor birth–in all its forms–as itself a profoundly radical act that holds the potential for deep transformative change.”

 Also discussed is how birth is shaped by a person’s gender identity.
 Sure, plenty of white, hetero, cisgendered women give birth every day, but that doesn’t mean that birth is restricted only to straight women or even to those who identify as women.
-This book is sure to get readers thinking about ideas that some may have never encountered before.
+This book is sure to get readers thinking about ideas that some may have never encountered before.“One such problematic narrative relates to the language of ‘choice’ within modern maternity care.
+The danger of celebrating the rise of choice within transactional birthing environments lies in masking ongoing forms of coercion that result in a denial of choice for marginalized communities and those with less access to the kinds of choice-making power enjoyed by more privileged counterparts.”

 And of course, Birth Work as Care Work talks about some of the issues that are widely known about among birth workers of all stripes, such as how the institutionalized medical model of care affects birth outcomes, the value of midwives, our society’s implicit (but not always well-deserved) trust in medical professionals.

 Readers will get an overview of some basic herbal medicine–just a discussion of herbs, but no recipes–because of the importance of reclaiming medicine for ourselves.
 There is also a wonderful, straightforward glossary: the “Political Dictionary.”
-This gives readers an easy understanding of some terms they may be less familiar with, which makes this book even more accessible to everyone.
+This gives readers an easy understanding of some terms they may be less familiar with, which makes this book even more accessible to everyone.“People see their doctors as authorities with complete control over their bodies and their babies–to the extent that they expect to be raped.
+The word rape might sound extreme, but I am quick to point out that when someone does something to your genitals without your consent, that is rape.”

 There are discussions of how doulas can serve different kinds of pregnant people, and readers will learn about groups they may not have heard about before: volunteer doulas, prison doulas, doula training programs, doulas that work in areas of reproductive health not normally associated with doulas at all (like abortion or adoption).